External Identifiers#

 GET /api/v2/spp/Individual/{system}|{value}

-URL-encode the system if it contains special characters:
+URL-encode the system if it contains special characters.
+For OpenSPP URIs, the # MUST be encoded as %23:

 urn:gov:ph:psa:national-id|PH-123456789